dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 sudo bpftool prog trace
 ```

-There’s NO `--prog` or `--id` flag in `bpftool prog trace` to only show logs from one eBPF program, so whichever program calls `bpf_printk()`, the logs are mixed together in the output of these commands.
+There’s **NO** `--prog` or `--id` flag in `bpftool prog trace` to only show logs from one eBPF program.
+So, whichever program calls `bpf_printk()`, the logs are mixed together in the output of these commands.

-But in general, `bpf_printk()` should only be utilized during the development.
+Anyways, `bpf_printk()` should only be utilized during the development.
 Not only high-frequency events can overwhelm the trace buffer and the output of the mentioned commands is corrupted, but also they can cause significant performance overhead on your eBPF application.

 #### Listing Available eBPF Features